GPUOpen-LibrariesAndSDKs/HelloD3D12/README.md

 System requirements
 -------------------

-* A graphics card with D3D12 support.
+* A graphics card with Direct3D 12 support.
-  * For instance, any GCN-based AMD GPU.
+  * For instance, any GCN-based AMD Radeon&trade; GPU.
-* Windows 10 (64-bit recommended).
+* Windows&reg; 10 (64-bit recommended).
-* Visual Studio 2015 with Visual C++ and the Windows 10 SDK installed.
+* Visual Studio&reg; 2015 with Visual C++&reg; and the Windows 10 SDK installed.
 The [free community edition](https://www.visualstudio.com/downloads/download-visual-studio-vs) is sufficient.
   * Note: neither Visual C++ nor the Windows 10 SDK are installed with Visual Studio 2015 by default.
   * For a fresh installation of Visual Studio 2015, choose 'Custom', not 'Typical', and select the required components.
   * For existing installations, you can re-run the installer or select Visual Studio from Programs and Features and click 'Change'.